Welcome to Woodstock Homes

 A Brief History

-The housing that comprises Woodstock Homes was originally built by the United States government during World War II to support the wartime civil servants serving our country.
+The housing that comprises Woodstock Homes was originally built by the US government during World War II to support the families of the men and women serving our country.

-After the war ended, the Public Housing Authority planned to sell the Woodstock Project as war surplus.
+After the war ended, The Public Housing Authority planned to sell the Woodstock Project as war surplus.
 One of the residents, Edward B.J.
-Nute, proposed to his fellow tenants that they form a non-profit corporation to purchase the property under a policy of mutual ownership.
-After two years of meetings, planning and negotiation, his dream was realized, and Woodstock Homes was born.
+Nute, proposed to his fellow tenants that they form a non-profit corporation to purchase their homes under a policy of mutual ownership.
+After two years of meetings, planning and negotiations, his dream was realized, and Woodstock Homes was born.

 What is a Housing Cooperative?

 A housing cooperative is formed when people join with each other on a democratic basis to own or control the housing and/or related community facilities in which they live.
 Usually they do this by forming a not-for-profit cooperative corporation.
-Each month they simply pay an amount that covers their share of the operating expenses of their cooperative corporation.
-Personal income tax deductions, lower turnover rates, controlled maintenance costs, and resident participation and control are some of the benefits of choosing cooperative home ownership.
-For more information about Housing Cooperatives, visit the National Association of Housing Cooperatives website.
+Personal income tax deductions, lower turnover rates, lower real estate tax assessments (in some areas), controlled maintenance costs, and resident participation and control are some of the benefits of choosing cooperative home ownership.